rupeshtiwari/nodejs-bookstore/module_03/m03_demo1/README.md

 - `createOrder.test.js` in `OrderProcessing/test/unit/`
 - `orderProcessing.integration.test.js` in `OrderProcessing/test/integration/`

+The document does not provide explicit details about implementing an event handler for the BookInventory bounded context or about the shared folder's location in relation to other services.
+However, based on standard practices in microservices architecture, event handlers are typically placed within the service they belong to, and a shared folder could either be a separate service or a library that other services can access.

+Regarding the shared folder, whether to reference it by folder structure or using an alias depends on your project setup and preference for module resolution.
+Aliases can make imports cleaner and are independent of the directory structure, which can be beneficial in larger projects.

+For the event handler, here’s a conceptual approach:

+1. **BookInventory Service** (Bounded Context):
+   - **Components:**
+     - **InventoryEventHandler**: Subscribes to `OrderPlaced` events and calls `InventoryService` methods to check and update stock levels.
+     - **InventoryService**: Contains business logic to manage inventory, such as checking stock levels (`checkStock`) and updating stock levels (`updateStock`).
+   - **Libraries**: Using `node-eventstore-client` to subscribe to events.
+   - **CQRS Concepts**: Query (for `checkStock`), and Event handling (for subscribing and handling `OrderPlaced` events).

+2. **Shared Folder** (If outside the bounded contexts):
+   - **Components**:
+     - **EventBus**: A utility class or service that abstracts the publishing and subscription logic, providing methods like `publishEvent` and `subscribeEvent`.

+3. **Event Handling Across Bounded Contexts**:
+   - To handle events across bounded contexts, you can use the `EventBus` from the shared folder.
+The `InventoryEventHandler` would use `EventBus.subscribeEvent('OrderPlaced', handlerFunction)` to listen for `OrderPlaced` events.
+The `handlerFunction` would use `InventoryService` to carry out necessary actions upon receiving the event.

 Each context's `index.js` would be the entry point to that particular microservice, setting up the server and routes as required.

 Concerning libraries, since we are focusing on Node.js, the `express` framework would be a typical choice for handling HTTP requests.
 For the persistence layer, an ORM like `sequelize` could be used for SQL databases or `mongoose` for MongoDB.
 For Event Sourcing, you might use `node-eventstore-client` for integrating with an event store.